Baccarat (company): 1764–1816

-1823-1870
+1823–1870

-Although the name of the factory was still "Verrerie" (glassworks), in actual fact it was already specialising in crystal.
+Although the name of the factory was still "Verrerie" (glassworks), in fact it was already specialising in crystal.
 The technique, however, was not that used for Bohemian Crystal, very well known in Europe and originating in Bohemia, but rather the singular rediscovery of the so-called English technique, worked in an original way at the glassworks of Saint-Louis-lès-Bitche between 1779 and 1781.

 In order to maintain initial levels of activity Gabriel d'Artigues was forced to hand over the company to three wealthier partners: Pierre-Antoine Godard-Desmarest, a former director of military supplies under the Empire, François-Marie-Augustin Lescuyer-Vespin, a landowner in Charleville, and Nicolas-Rémy Lolot, a trader in Charleville.
 The full buy-out of shares was completed for the sum of FF 396,000.
 It was paid by the three partners in 1822 and 1823.
 Prior to 1823, the wealthy Parisian, Pierre-Antoine Godard-Desmarest had also purchased the glassworks of Trélon in the Thiérache region of northern France.
 This was a small factory near vast forests producing huge amounts of timber, which until then had been manufacturing pane glass.

 In 1824, the crystal glassworks obtained the legal status of a limited company.

 Godard-Desmarest senior entrusted the management of the company to a young polytechnic engineer, Jean-Baptiste Toussaint.
 This decision gave rise to two family dynasties, one owning the company's capital, the other managing the business.